Skip to main content

 schema: rlsSchema,

-skipTables: ['migrations', 'system_config'], // Skip these tables
+excludeTables: ['migrations', 'system_config'], // Exclude these tables

-bypassRoles: ['superadmin'], // These roles bypass all
+bypassRoles: ['superadmin'] // These roles bypass all

 })